happybono/BusInfoSystem/README.md

 https://www.data.go.kr/tcs/dss/selectApiDataDetailView.do?publicDataPk=15080346
 - Provides location information, estimated arrival time, vacant seats, and low-floor bus information of the first and second scheduled buses for a specific route stopping at the corresponding stop.

-### Incheon Metropolitan city bus route inquiry API.
+### Incheon metropolitan city bus route inquiry API.
 https://www.data.go.kr/tcs/dss/selectApiDataDetailView.do?publicDataPk=15058487
 - Provides the route ID, route type, and operating area of the route number.
 - Provides a list of stops via which the corresponding line stops, the name of the stop, whether the center lane is located, the turnaround point, and coordinate values.

-### Incheon Metropolitan city bus arrival information inquiry API.
+### Incheon metropolitan city bus arrival information inquiry API.
 https://www.data.go.kr/tcs/dss/selectApiDataDetailView.do?publicDataPk=15059084
 - Provides location information, estimated arrival time, vacant seats, and low-floor bus information of the first and second scheduled buses for a specific route stopping at the corresponding stop.